prisma/prisma-examples/optimize/optimize-excessive-rows/README.md

    ![Rename recording](./images/edit-recording-name-chip.png)

-### Optimize example: applying the "Excessive Number of Rows Returned" recommendation
+### Optimize example: applying the "Excessive number of rows returned" recommendation

 Next, let’s follow the recommendation provided by Optimize to improve the performance of the queries: